 - Be an American citizen (or have a current green card)

-- Be between 20 and 34 years of age as of the start date of the assignment
+- Be between 20 and 35 years of age as of the start date of the assignment

 - Be enrolled in college or have a college degree

 It might sound too good to be true, but there are some downsides.
-For one thing, the monthly stipend is only 900 euros.
+For one thing, the monthly stipend is only €810 per month net.
 If you teach in a smaller, rural town this is less of an issue.
 In a big city, however, you will have a hard time just covering rent for this amount.
-The good news is you will find out if your application is approved in May, months before you are required to be in France.
+The good news is you will find out if your application is approved in April, months before you are required to be in France.
 If you're assigned to Paris, start saving before you arrive to cover the higher cost of living, including shelter and food.

 You probably won't end up in Paris.
 You can't pick your destination town.
 You can mention a preferred region of France, but I urge you to think outside the Paris/Ile de France box.
 For one thing, odds are pretty low against you actually landing in a Paris school.